Zen (recommendation system): Media platform

+Monetization

+The opportunity for monetization came when, in 2017, Zen became a platform for creating content, not just distributing it.
+Zen-registered bloggers could get paid for their posts if they collected a minimum of 7,000 reads in a week.

+In 2019, Zen paid more than 1 billion rubles to authors for placing advertisements in articles.

+In May 2020, bloggers on the platform had the opportunity to place widgets with goods from Yandex Market: at that time, such social commerce was implemented only in articles.
+In November 2020, the platform signed an agreement with marketplace "Joom" with similar conditions for adding widgets, and in April 2021, after successful testing, placement of Auto.ru widgets became available to all authors of channels with connected monetization.
+The general principle of getting money from such widgets is that bloggers get paid for clicking from the widgets posted.

+In March 2021, widgets began appearing not only directly in bloggers' content, but also on article cards in the feed, as well as under the articles themselves.

+At the first stage of the launch of the short video feed Yandex allocated 50 million rubles to reward bloggers.

 History

 In 1997, Yandex began research into natural language processing, machine learning and recommendation systems.
 In 2009, the proprietary machine learning algorithm MatrixNet was developed by Yandex, becoming one of the key components that Zen functions on.

 The first Yandex service to introduce the use of recommendation technology was Yandex.Music, which was launched in September 2014.
 This technology was then implemented in Yandex.Market and Yandex.Radio.

 In June 2015, a beta version of Zen became available.
 At first, the Zen content feed showed only content from the media, and the service was only available to the 5% of users of Yandex Browser on Android that had registered a Yandex account.
 Prior to this, Zen was available in an experimental form on the webpage zen.yandex.ru.

 In the following months, other types of content were added to Zen, such as image galleries, articles, blogs, forums, videos from YouTube, etc.

 In 2017, Zen launched Narratives, a special content format for mobile devices.
 Narrative is a set of slides with texts, photos, videos and GIFs.
 In January 2018, the format became available to Zen authors.

-In August 2022, VK announced the purchase of Zen and Zen News.
-The deal was closed on September 12, 2022.

-Management

-The head of the Zen service is Anton Frolov.
+In September 2022, Yandex sold the service to VK.